amuni3/amuni3.github.io/_gradprojects/12_project.markdown

 efficiently balance between exploration and exploitation when learning to optimize actions.
 This method is then extended for learning-based control using model-based reinforcement learning.
 A constrained open-loop finite horizon control problem is solved to compute approximately optimal input sequences while reinforcement learning optimizes close-loop performance.
-Finally, Scenario Based Optimization is used to provide safety guarantees for the aforementioned model-based approaches.
+Finally, using the Scenario framework, an uncertain convex program is solved to satisfy randomized uncertain constraints with high probability.

 I recently had the opportunity to present this work at the <a href="http://mlss.tuebingen.mpg.de/2020/" target="blank">
 Machine Learning Summer School (MLSS), 2020 </a> in Tubingen.